 The doctoral program faculty at SDSU are members of the School of Speech, Language, and Hearing Sciences, Department of Linguistics, and Department of Psychology.
 The doctoral program faculty at UCSD are also an interdisciplinary group from the Department of Cognitive Science, Department of Communications, Department of Linguistics, Department of Neurosciences, Department of Psychology, and Department of Psychiatry.

-The program is coordinated by the Doctoral Program Directors at each campus, in conjunction with an Executive Committee comprised of three faculty from each campus appointed by the Graduate Deans from each campus.
+The program is coordinated by the Doctoral Program Directors at each campus, the Associate Director, and an Executive Committee comprised of three faculty from each campus appointed by the Graduate Deans from each campus.

 |Seana Coulson, Ph.D.